chuot/rdio-scanner/docs/config.md

 * **system** - A valid system id defined in **rdioScanner.systems**.
 * **talkgroup** - A valid talkgroup id defined in **rdioScanner.systems**.
 * **type** - In case of *Trunk Recorder*, the metadata of the *JSON file* will be used.
+* **usePolling** - When monitoring a network folder, you must use Polling for dirWatch to work.
+However, this is very CPU intensive and should be used with care.
+You can also try values greater than 1000 to decrease CPU consumption.

 > Note that [Rdio Scanner](https://github.com/chuot/rdio-scanner) must know the **system id** and the **talkgroup id** for the call to be ingested.
 These two values must be specified either by **dirWatch.system**, **dirWatch.talkgroup**, **dirWatch.mask** or a mix of them. **dirWatch.system** and **dirWatch.talkgroup** have priority over **dirWatch.mask**.